Start building today!

 Diagnose and repair cooling systems

 This unit describes the skills and knowledge required to diagnose and repair faults in the cooling systems of vehicles.
+The systems used vary based on the work context.

 Inspect and service engines